cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 adiff.differentiate( x1 = 4.0, x2 = 2.0 )
 ```

 Inputs are entered as keyword arguments or a dictionary.
 We match these inputs with the expected variables from the function that was used when instantiating the object.
 If there is a mismatch in variables and expected inputs, we raise an appropriate error.
+For array inputs, we will check to make sure the array sizes match the expected inputs as defined in the function.

-Once this is called, the computation graph (created on object instantiation) is used to evaluate the function at the supplied points, and then compute the derivate at these points using forward mode automatic differentiation.
-We do not plan on using dual numbers for this project as we feel that doing so will potentially reduce code readability and understanding.
-As we perform the forward and tangent traces, we will be storing these intermediate results in a list of lists.
+Once this function is called, the computation graph (created on object instantiation) is used to evaluate the function at the supplied points, and then compute the derivative at these points using forward mode automatic differentiation.
+We do not plan to use dual numbers for this project as we feel that doing so will potentially reduce code readability and understanding.
+As we perform the forward and tangent traces, we will be storing these intermediate results in simple Python lists.

-For functions with multiple inputs and outputs, we will allow users to specify which derivatives they would like to compute.
+For functions with multiple inputs and/or outputs, we will allow users to specify which derivatives they would like to compute.
 By default, we will compute all derivatives and return the Jacobian.

 ### External Dependencies

-We would borrow from external dependencies such as numpy and potentially a graph plotting library for viewing the computatiion graphs.
-For efficient computation, we will be relying heavily on numpy to carry out the elementary function operations within each defined elementary function in autodiff; for example, for the primal trace  and its corresponding tangent trace , we would use np.sin() and np.cos() to carry out the operations respectively.
-For efficiency we may consider using the numba library for some of our core algorithms if this doesn’t reduce code readability and understanding.
+We would borrow from external dependencies such as numpy and potentially a graph plotting library for viewing the computation graphs.
+For efficient computation, we will be relying heavily on numpy to carry out the elementary function operations within each defined elementary function in autodiff; for example, for the primal trace and its corresponding tangent trace for ad.sin(), we would use np.sin() and np.cos() to carry out the operations respectively.
+For efficiency we may consider using the numba library as an optional dependency for some of our core algorithms if this doesn’t reduce code readability and understanding.
+We are considering storing a map of primitive functions and their corresponding derivatives in a separate text file rather than hard-coding them.

 ## License:

 After much consideration, we have settled on using the gnu GPLv3 license as it has allows one to do almost anything they want with the code **except** distributing closed-source versions.
 Given the academic nature of this project, we feel it is best that close-source versions are not allowed.
 The main purpose of this code is for people to learn from it, and we feel that having the freedom to view and modify code is a critical part of this.

+## Mission Statement:
+Our goal with this project is to provide an automatic differentiation and rootfinder library that is easy to understand, read, and modify.
+We wish to provide potential users with an easy-to-understand code that they can learn from.
+We encourage users to modify the code and experiment with various techniques.

 ## References: